WNBA suspends Riquna Williams 10 games for domestic violence

-NEW YORK (AP) - The WNBA has suspended Los Angeles Sparks guard Riquna Williams 10 games for a domestic violence incident.
+NEW YORK (AP) - Los Angeles Sparks guard Riquna Williams was suspended without pay by the WNBA on Tuesday for 10 games - nearly a third of the season - for a domestic violence incident.

-The WNBA handed down the suspension Tuesday.
 Williams was arrested on April 29 and charged with two felony counts, one involving the assault of an individual with whom she was in a relationship and the other involving a threat to another person with a firearm.
 Her criminal case is ongoing.

-The league conducted its own investigation and consulted with a panel of experts in the field of domestic violence.
-Among other factors, the WNBA said it took into account the nature and seriousness of the allegations, including the involvement of a gun.
+The WNBA conducted its own investigation and consulted with a panel of experts in the field of domestic violence.
+Among other factors, the league said it took into account the nature and seriousness of the allegations, including the involvement of a gun.
+The WNBA also will require Williams to participate in counseling.

+“As an organization, we abhor violence of any kind and specifically take domestic violence allegations very seriously,” the Sparks said in a statement.
+“We will provide whatever resources we are allowed to help Riquna learn and grow from this unfortunate situation.”

+The suspension, which surpassed the seven games given to Brittney Griner and Glory Johnson in 2015 for their domestic violence arrests, will begin with Thursday’s game against the Dallas Wings.
+It’s not the longest in league history: The WNBA dismissed Rhonda Mapp, who also played for Los Angeles, in 2003 for violating its drug policy.
+Mapp never returned after being suspended by the league for two years.

 Copyright © 2019 The Washington Times, LLC.